 Skip to main content

-Report a occupational illness or workplace-related illness
+Occupational illness and workplace-related illness

 It is important to analyze whether there is a connection between an illness and the work activities or the conditions in that work environment, so that the nature of the work can be established as the root cause of the illness in question.
 In this way, other employees can be protected against that illness or disease.